-- 1. Following receipt of the Preliminary Notification, the Corridor Manager must discuss the proposed Works with the Utility Operator as soon as practicable and jointly identify any issues, such as: - a) the potential to coordinate with planned Works by the Corridor Manager or other Utility Operators; and - b) any matters where there is a potentially major impact on the Public.
+- 1. Following receipt of the Preliminary Notification, the affected Parties must discuss the proposed Works as soon as practicable and jointly identify any issues, such as: - a) the potential to coordinate with planned Works by the affected Parties or other Utility Operators; and - b) any matters where there is a potentially major impact on the Public.

-At the meeting with the Corridor Manager, the Utility Operator should inform the Corridor Manager of the key points of relevant external meetings and consultation.
+At the meeting between the affected Parties, the Party issuing the Preliminary Notification should inform the other(s) of the key points of relevant external meetings and consultation.

-Liaison between the Corridor Manager and Utility Operator should continue through the design phase, as appropriate, to take care of any changes in scope and design or any other issues that arise.
+Liaison between the Corridor Manager and Utility Operator(s) should continue through the design phase, as appropriate, to take care of any changes in scope and design or any other issues that arise.

-- 2. When planning Works in business precincts or in Footpaths in retail areas, Utility Operators and the Corridor Manager must co-operate to ensure that, where practicable: - a) other Parties are aware of any short to medium term planned Works; - b) other Utility Operators have a reasonable opportunity to provide or upgrade Utility Structures, if they wish to do so; and - c) no further Planned Works are undertaken for an agreed period following completion of the Works.
+- 2. When planning Works in business precincts or in Footpaths in retail areas, Utility Operators and the Corridor Manager must co-operate to ensure that, where practicable: - a) other Parties are aware of any short to medium term planned Works; - b) other Utility Operators have a reasonable opportunity to provide or upgrade Utility Structures, if they wish to do so; and c) no further Planned Works are undertaken for an agreed period following completion of the Works.